 Member-driven support programs and services reduce harm, prevent relapse, and foster recovery.
 The professional staff including peer advocates of Step Up and Daniel’s Place provide support and empowerment for members to achieve their self-determined goals through services coordination, life skills coaching, psychiatrists for medication support, and transportation.
 New members are connected to a Peer Advocate for a “buddy-system” and receive one-on-one peer attention.
 Many opportunities for a sense of belonging and the embrace of community include: Sixty weekly peer support groups with topics as diverse as learning how to tell one’s story, computer basics, managing medications, yoga, money management, and a variety of art opportunities; “Brainstorm”, a creative writing group, gives expression to the experience of mental health issues; the Art Heals Gallery, a permanent space to exhibit member artists’ work; and a Computer Learning Center.
 Over 40,000 individual meals are provided annually, and over 1200 members are assisted.
 Step Up and Daniel’s Place members meet weekly in Member Advisory Groups providing feedback and problem-solving.
 Two members serve on Step Up’s Board of Directors, and participate in establishing and supporting the agency’s vision for the future and advocacy to end stigma and discrimination.
 Additionally, a Step Up and Daniel’s Place Parent Support Group provides experience, strength, and hope for family members.

 Members of Step Up and Daniel’s Place have the opportunity to experience the embrace of community, the healing power of art and productivity, and progress towards their self-determined goals.
-The involvement of our members in creative writing, performance and visual arts, Fresh Start Catering facilitates personal growth, problem solving skills, and self-sufficiency.
+The involvement of our members in creative writing, performance and visual arts, and Fresh start Catering facilitates personal growth, problem solving skills, and self-sufficiency.

 The Learning Center of Step Up aims to provide members a nurturing educational environment with easy room access, convenient scheduling hours, excellent educational materials, effective teachers, and a variety of classes tailored to the needs and abilities of students.
 The Learning Center shares space with the Art Heals Gallery, and is located just left of the Step Up on Fifth residential entrance behind the glass door.
 We welcome students who wish to supplement their home, school, library, and Step Up computer access if they are taking online college and university courses.
-View a weekly class schedule for the Learning Center here.

 Client Run Center (CRC)

-Through Step Up’s Client Run Center (CRC), peers seeks to engage members who are withdrawn and/or struggling with symptoms preventing them from actively seeking support.
+Through Step Up’s Client run Center (CRC), peers seeks to engage members who are withdrawn and/or struggling with symptoms preventing them from actively seeking support.
 With peer-support, these members are more likely to be encouraged to access treatment.
 Members also meet weekly in the Member Advisory Council (MAC).
 The MAC provides a forum for feedback and problem-solving.
 Volunteering is also an essential component of Step Up member participation.

 Peer groups cover a broad range of social, education, creative, and informational topics.
 An active monthly member class schedule offers over sixty peer support groups with topics including: learning how to tell your story; computer basics; managing medications; yoga; techniques for job interviews; and money management.